willcommit/setup_angular_web_app_project/setup_angular_web_app_project.md

 I will now go over these steps one at a time.

 ## Develop a roadmap and scope
-In the team establish and write down the requirement specification and discuss how we with the least amount of overhead can deliver most amount of our apps functionality (Pareto Principle).
+In the team establish and write down the *requirement specification* and discuss how you with the least amount of overhead can deliver most amount of your apps functionality (Pareto Principle).
 Discuss who is the user of your app and their needs of UX, security and such.
 Make a list of functionality that is "must haves" (ToDo board) and what should be on the "whish list" (Backlog board).